PX4/PX4-user_guide/en/flying/basic_flying.md

 ### Fixed-wing Takeoff

 :::note
+Taking off manually (and landing) is not easy!
-Manual takeoffs (as well as landings) are tricky to perform and it is thus recommended to takeoff with the automatic modes instead, especially for inexperienced pilots.
+We recommend using with the automatic modes instead, especially for inexperienced pilots.
 :::

-For manual takeoffs it is recommended to use [Stabilized mode](../flight_modes/README.md#stabilized_fw), [Acro mode](../flight_modes/README.md#acro_fw) or [Manual mode](../flight_modes/README.md#manual_fw) mode.
+[Stabilized mode](../flight_modes/README.md#stabilized_fw), [Acro mode](../flight_modes/README.md#acro_fw) or [Manual mode](../flight_modes/README.md#manual_fw) mode are recommended for manual takeoff.
-[Position mode](../flight_modes/README.md#position_fw) and [Altitude mode](../flight_modes/README.md#altitude_fw) are also possible to takeoff in, but as the controller in these modes can prioritize airspeed over altitude tracking it is important to accelerate the vehicle sufficiently before bringing them airborne (strong thrust if hand-launched, long runway phase for runway takeoff).
+[Position mode](../flight_modes/README.md#position_fw) and [Altitude mode](../flight_modes/README.md#altitude_fw) can also be used, but it is important to accelerate the vehicle sufficiently before bringing them airborne — strong thrust if hand-launched, long runway phase for runway takeoff (this is required because the controller in these modes can prioritize airspeed over altitude tracking).

-Manual takeoffs with hand-launched planes: ramp up the motor and throw the vehicle horizontally.
+Manual takeoffs with hand-launched planes:
+- Ramp up the motor and throw the vehicle horizontally.
-Do not pitch up too fast as this may stall the plane.
+- Do not pitch up too fast as this may stall the plane.
-A good vehicle trim is crucial for safe hand-launch takeoffs, as there is only little reaction time for the pilot to avoid a crash if it doesn't fly level!
+- A good vehicle trim is crucial for safe hand-launch takeoffs, because if the vehicle doesn't fly level there is only a very short time for the pilot to react before the vehicle crashes!

-Manual takeoffs with runway-launched planes: accelerate on the runway until the speed is sufficient for takeoff.
+Manual takeoffs with runway-launched planes:
+- Accelerate on the runway until the speed is sufficient for takeoff.
-If the plane has a steerable wheel use the yaw stick to keep it driving straight.
+- If the plane has a steerable wheel, use the yaw stick to keep it on course.
-Once the speed is sufficient pull up the nose with the pitch stick.
+- Once the speed is sufficient pull up the nose with the pitch stick.

 Automatic takeoffs are possible in the [Mission mode](../flight_modes/mission.md#fw-mission-takeoff) or [Takeoff mode (FW)](../flight_modes_fw/takeoff.md).
 The pilot can take over manual control over the vehicle at any moment during the takeoff process or after it by changing into a manual flight mode.